 Administrative Leave.

-In their discretion, the Fire Chief or a Designee may, on their initiative or a supervisor's recommendation, place you on administrative leave for any reason, including but not limited to, pending investigations and corrective/disciplinary actions.
+At their discretion, the Fire Chief or a Designee may, on their initiative or a supervisor's recommendation, place you on administrative leave for any reason, including but not limited to, pending investigations and corrective/disciplinary actions.
 If you are placed on administrative leave, you may not participate in any NFPD functions, except as related to a pending investigation or corrective/disciplinary action, unless otherwise directed by the Fire Chief or a Designee.
 The administrative leave will be with pay for employees, unless the Fire Chief determines otherwise.

 Personal Leave of Absence.